MicrosoftDocs/xamarin-docs/docs/essentials/geolocation.md

 The Geolocation API will also prompt the user for permissions when necessary.

 You can get the last known [location](xref:Xamarin.Essentials.Location) of the device by calling the `GetLastKnownLocationAsync` method.
-This is often faster then doing a full query, but can be less accurate.
+This is often faster then doing a full query, but can be less accurate and may return `null` if no cached location exists.

 ```csharp
 try